viamrobotics/docs/docs/components/base/sensor-controlled.md

 - [SetVelocity()](/components/base/#setvelocity): available if base is configured to receive angular and linear velocity feedback.
 - [Spin()](/components/base/#spin): available if base is configured to receive orientation feedback.

+For example, a [Viam Rover](https://docs.viam.com/get-started/try-viam/rover-resources/) using `sensor-controlled` base following both an [angular](/components/base/#spin) and [linear](/components/base/#movestraight) velocity command:

+{{<gif webm_src="/components/encoded-motor/base_moving.webm" mp4_src="/components/encoded-motor/base-moving.mp4" alt="A Viam rover turning in a half circle" max-width="400px" >}}

+The position, orientation, and linear and angular velocity of the rover changing as it moves, as measured by a [movement sensor](/components/movement-sensor/):

+{{<gif webm_src="/components/encoded-motor/controls_change.webm" mp4_src="/components/encoded-motor/controls_change.mp4" alt="The control tab of a movement sensor on a base with encoded motors as it turns">}}